At first, classifier may sound a bit intimidating for ASL beginners. But, I tell my ASL beginners:

 There is no sign language without classifiers.
 Impossible without them in storytelling.
 Without using classifiers, your signing skills would remain far below mediocre.
 So, roll up your sleeves and get ready.

-A classifier, abbreviated CL, in sign language is a signed morpheme or term that represents a particular group of objects or referents.
-It indicates the group to which a noun belongs.
+A classifier, abbreviated as CL, in sign language is a signed morpheme (particularly, a classifier handshape) that represents a group of nouns or referents.
+The classifier handshape represents the group to which a noun belongs.

-For example, the classifier "horizontal 3-handshape" can represent an object in a group of vehicles such as car, truck, bicycle, motorcycle, submarine, etc.
+For example, the classifier "horizontal 3-handshape" may represent an object in the group of vehicles such as car, truck, bicycle, motorcycle, submarine, etc.

 Classifier is not exclusive to sign language.
 It is also found in spoken languages that have some grammatical means for the nominal classification systems of noun referents.
-Though, their properties of classifier system are different.
+Though, their properties of classifier system are different from signed languages.

 Again, remember that a noun is first signed before its classifier can be used to represent its referent in a phrase or sentence.